About

 WIC Capital's objective is to identify and develop a portfolio of promising SMEs that will contribute to the development of the economies of Senegal, Côte d'Ivoire and West Africa.

-WIC Capital invests between 100,000 and 1,000,000 Euros through a mix of equity and quasi-equity in companies from all sectors, founded by women, at least 50% owned by women, or with a mainly female management team.
+WIC Capital is a sector agnostic fund that invests between €100,000 and €1,000,000 through a mix of equity and quasi-equity structured as self-liquidating in companies founded by women, at least 50% owned by women, or with a predominantly female presence on the value chain.

 Madame Evelyne Dioh, DE de WIC CAPITAL signe une convention de financement avec des entrepreneurs.